Joe Scarborough: Personal life

 In 1986, Scarborough married Melanie Hinton.
 The couple had two sons and divorced in 1999.
 While interviewing Robert F. Kennedy Jr. on June 21, 2005, Scarborough expressed concerns about the possibility that one of his sons may have suffered vaccine damage (see Thimerosal controversy).
 Scarborough said, "My son, born in 1991, has a slight form of autism called Asperger's.
 When I was practicing law and also when I was in Congress, parents would constantly come to me, and they would bring me videotapes of their children, and they were all around the age of my son or younger.
 So, something happened in 1989."

 In October 2001, Scarborough married his second wife, Susan Waren, a former aide to Florida governor Jeb Bush and a former congressional committee staffer.
 Their daughter was born in August 2003; their son was born in May 2008.
-Scarborough and Waren were divorced in January 2013.
+Scarborough and Waren divorced in January 2013.

 In early 2017, during a trip to Antibes, France, Scarborough became engaged to his co-host Mika Brzezinski.
 The couple married on November 24, 2018, in Washington, D.C., in a ceremony officiated by U.S. Representative Elijah Cummings.

-As of 2016, Scarborough has residences in both New Canaan, Connecticut, an affluent exurb of New York City, and Jupiter, Florida.
+As of 2016, Scarborough has residences in both New Canaan, Connecticut, an affluent exurb of New York, and Jupiter, Florida.

-Scarborough is not related to WNBC-TV anchor Charles Bishop "Chuck" Scarborough III.